Orhan92/ProjectSQLChainstore/README.md

 -Screenshot on the database diagram

--Detailed description of the database (in PDF-format)
+-Detailed description of the database (in PDF-format), Note that this section will be written in Swedish.